spork9333/Clever-Cat-Executor/README.md

 ## ❓ FAQ

-**Q: Are cheats detectable?**
+**Q1: Are cheats detectable?**
-A: No, our cheats use advanced anti-detection technology that makes them undetectable by current anti-cheat systems.
+A1: No, our cheats use advanced anti-detection technology that makes them undetectable by current anti-cheat systems.
 We are constantly updating our products to guarantee your security.

-**Q: How do I install cheats?**
+**Q2: How do I install cheats?**
-A: Installation is quick and easy.
+A2: Installation is quick and easy.
 After your purchase, you'll receive a download link and detailed instructions.
 Our automated launcher takes care of the entire installation process.

-**Q: Can I use cheats on more than one computer?**
+**Q3: Can I use cheats on more than one computer?**
-A: No, your license is linked to a single computer.
+A3: No, your license is linked to a single computer.
 For security reasons, we limit use to one machine per license.

-**Q: Do you offer technical support?**
+**Q4: Do you offer technical support?**
-A: Yes, we offer full technical support via our Discord and email.
+A4: Yes, we offer full technical support via our Discord and email.
 Premium and Lifetime customers benefit from 24/7 priority support.